ThomasSte01/MultiQC_CMGG/README.md

 ### Modules

-As of writing, no custom modules have been added
+---

+Name: Sampletracking
+Description: >
+Parse Picard CrosscheckFingerprints output and format sensible tables and plots

+---

 ### Templates

+---

+Name: cmgg
+Description: >
-This plugin adds a `cmgg` specfic template with custom logo's and affiliate links.
+CMGG specfic template with custom logo's and affiliate links.
 To enable this template, add the `-t/--template cmgg` option to the command line

+---